Grasscutters/GrassClipper/README.md

 ## Error 502

+First, if you are running a local server, ensure the local server is running.
+Otherwise, ensure the server you are connecting to is actually running.

-If you are getting an error 502 when attempting to log in, open your Grasscutter config and add the following to the `DispatchServer` section:
+If you are still getting an error 502 when attempting to log in to your own server, open your Grasscutter config and add the following to the `DispatchServer` section:

 ```json
 "PublicPort": YOUR_PORT